SeldonIO/seldon-deploy-operator/README.md

 Quay.io - for test images before switching to RCR for publication (as that has manual steps). https://start.1password.com/open/i?a=SSGQBEYWPRHN7GYLNPQYAOU7QA&h=team-seldon.1password.com&i=taumgl2tiapt2dnphzbugepjxy&v=65l42gglwnfjheao6fu4pmxeti

-IBM provider workbench for listing documentation. https://start.1password.com/open/i?a=SSGQBEYWPRHN7GYLNPQYAOU7QA&h=team-seldon.1password.com&i=vdgkpe3ii5bm6vkzycvw4tepni&v=po7kyvksukhlrsurwmygolab3a
+Red Hat marketplace workbench for listing documentation.
+You have to [go through the correct red hat marketplace partner link](https://marketplace.redhat.com/partner/products) to get to it.
+And sometimes you have to hit the edit button multiple times. https://start.1password.com/open/i?a=SSGQBEYWPRHN7GYLNPQYAOU7QA&h=team-seldon.1password.com&i=vdgkpe3ii5bm6vkzycvw4tepni&v=po7kyvksukhlrsurwmygolab3a

 cloud.redhat.com for creating clusters